DrilonBlakqori/EventBlank/README.md

 # EventBlank for Android

 This is the android version of the EventBlankApp for iOS.
+Find the iOS version here: https://github.com/icanzilb/EventBlankApp

 It's an open source blueprint, which will allow creating an event/conference Android app in a matter of ~ 1 hour.
 The project The project will aim to have as few as possible dependanies so that it can be cloned from GitHub and built immediately.